Skip to content

 As an employer, you must report to HMRC any MAPs paid over the approved amount to an employee by using a P11D form, and then the amount of the ‘approved amount’ must be added to your employee’s pay.
 This will then count when deducting their tax.
 There are also detailed rules regarding when an employer may need to make deductions and pay National Insurance concerning MAPs.

-Paying Fuel for Employees Using Company Vehicles
+Fuel Reimbursement for Company Vehicles

 Employers should use advisory rates when their employees use a company vehicle.
 Advisory fuel rates are based on the engine size and the type of vehicle used.

-An employer can reimburse the employee for fuel used for business purposes or request your employee repay fuel used for their private purposes.
+An employer can reimburse the employee for fuel used for business purposes or request that your employee repay fuel used for their private purposes.

 These are some rules relating to the reimbursement of advisory fuel rates.
 For example: